-Children are Different: You might have one child who has no problems going to the dentist and you might have another second child who bites and cries.
+Recognize that Children are Different: You might have one child who has no problems going to the dentist and you might have another second child who bites and cries.
 It is important for parents to know how their children react and to respect their differences.
 You should not compare the two and make the child who is more sensitive feel less worthy than the child who is less afraid.

-Children’s Choices: Children are often very scared of the unknown and visiting the dentist for the first time is an unknown activity.
+Let Children Make Choices: Children are often very scared of the unknown and visiting the dentist for the first time is an unknown activity.
 You can empower your child by allowing your child to make a few decisions the day of the dentist’s appointment.
 Maybe your child chooses her outfit, or she decides where you will go for fun when the appointment is finished.
 Maybe you even let your child brush her own teeth before the appointment, so she feels like she did the work to make her feet shiny and clean for the dentist.

 Show Off Your Own Teeth: There is nothing wrong with letting your child examine your teeth.
 Your child can practice counting by counting your teeth.
 If you have had a cavity, you can ask your child to find the tooth that needed to be fixed.
 You can tell positive stories about the dentist by using your teeth as a guide.

-Safe and Secure: We all know how difficult it is to talk when the dentist has her teeth in your mouth.
+Keep them Safe and Secure: We all know how difficult it is to talk when the dentist has her teeth in your mouth.
 Giving your child a safe word or safe hand motion will help relieve stress when it comes to the time your child is in the chair.
 If your child is having difficulties trying to say something, he can do the hand motion and the dentist can stop.

 Dental visits do not have to create stress (at least not too much).
 Children can have fun at the dentist and you can rest easy along the way.
 And although adults tend to put off dental visits because they are not always the most pleasant experience, using these ideas and the ideas of pediatric dentists can ensure that your child will have a pleasant and successful first visit, laying the foundation for positive future visits as well.